 The Summer break is in August when there is no academic activity going on within the University.

 Lessons normally begin at 9 am and end at 4 or 6 pm according to the different subjects and to possible laboratories or practical activities.
 Lunch break is from 1 to 2 pm.
 Full time attendance is requested.

 From the 3rd year the lessons are structured in ‘blocks’ which means that the students concentrate on one subject at a time, therefore the semester division and exam sessions are not so strictly defined as in the first 2 years.
 After each ‘block’ of lessons the students have a week’s study leave and then they sit for the exam before passing on to the next block.

 For each subject there can be up to 5 exam dates spread over and during the various exam sessions (for example, 2 in February, 2 in July and 1 in September).
 Some subjects may require mid-term exams as well.

 The Italian system of evaluation goes from 18 points to 30 cum laude, where 18 means pass and 30 cum laude corresponds to honours.

-Candidates must make sure they have the correct documents for enroling should they pass selection: The minimum academic requirement for enrolling to a medical degree course in Italy, is to possess a high school diploma and have at least 12 years of education.
+Candidates must make sure they have the correct documents for enrolling should they pass selection: The minimum academic requirement for enrolling to a medical degree course in Italy, is to possess a high school diploma and at least 12 years of education.
 Download the official indications of the Italian Ministry of University concerning foreign titles.